Marvin Rosenthal

-Marvin Jerald Rosenthal (October 14, 1935 – January 8, 2022) was a Baptist pastor, author, missionary, and founder of Zion’s Hope and The Holy Land Experience, a Bible-themed park in Orlando, Florida.
+Marvin Jerald Rosenthal (October 14, 1935 – January 8, 2022) was a Baptist pastor, author, missionary, and founder of Zion's Hope and The Holy Land Experience, a Bible-themed park in Orlando, Florida.
 A Jewish convert to Christianity, he was active in evangelical missions to Jewish communities but was also a vocal opponent of the Messianic Jewish movement.

 Early life and education

-Rosenthal was born in Philadelphia, Pennsylvania to Yetta Rosenthal, a single mother who raised three sons in the Strawberry Mansion neighborhood.
+Rosenthal was born in Philadelphia, Pennsylvania to Yetta Rosenthal, a single mother who raised three sons in the Strawberry Mansion neighborhood of the city.
 His grandparents were Jewish immigrants who fled Russia to escape antisemitic pogroms.
 Raised in an observant Jewish environment, Rosenthal was bar mitzvahed and attended a Conservative synagogue.

 His mother converted to Christianity after encountering a Christian missionary, which led to estrangement from the local Jewish community.
 Rosenthal himself converted to Christianity at age 15.
 He later served in the United States Marine Corps, worked briefly as a dance instructor, and pursued religious training at the Philadelphia College of the Bible and Dallas Theological Seminary.

 Career and ministry

 Rosenthal was ordained as a Baptist minister in 1968 and became pastor of a Baptist church in Pemberton, New Jersey.
-He then joined the Friends of Israel Gospel Ministry, where he served as executive director and edited the organization’s magazine, Israel My Glory, for over 16 years.
+He then joined the Friends of Israel Gospel Ministry, where he was executive director and edited the organization's magazine, Israel My Glory, for over 16 years.

-Rosenthal was known for his opposition to Messianic Judaism.
-In 1975, he helped draft a resolution for the Fellowship of Christian Testimonies to the Jews (FCTJ), denouncing Messianic congregations that mimicked synagogues and included Jewish ritual as “pseudo-cultural pride.”
+Rosenthal opposed Messianic Judaism.
+In 1975, he helped draft a resolution for the Fellowship of Christian Testimonies to the Jews (FCTJ), denouncing Messianic congregations that mimicked synagogues and included Jewish ritual as "pseudo-cultural pride."
 He maintained that Jewish converts should worship alongside Gentile Christians in local churches.

-In 1989, following a theological dispute over his view of the timing of the Rapture, which he co-developed with Robert Van Kampen, Rosenthal was dismissed from the Friends of Israel.
-He founded Zion’s Hope, a missionary organization based in Florida, and began publishing Zion’s Fire magazine.
+In 1989, Rosenthal was dismissed from the Friends of Israel after a dispute over his views on the timing of the Rapture.
+He had developed that interpretation with Robert Van Kampen.
+He founded Zion's Hope, a missionary organization based in Florida, and began publishing Zion’s Fire magazine.

 The Holy Land Experience

-Rosenthal’s vision culminated in the creation of The Holy Land Experience, a 15-acre biblical theme park in Orlando.
-Developed by Zion’s Hope, the park opened in 2001 and featured reconstructions of ancient Jerusalem, the Qumran Caves, Herod’s Temple, and the Garden Tomb.
+Rosenthal founded The Holy Land Experience, a 15-acre biblical theme park in Orlando that opened in 2001.
+Developed by Zion's Hope, the park featured reconstructions of ancient Jerusalem, the Qumran Caves, Herod's Temple, and the Garden Tomb.

-Although the park was praised by some Christian leaders, it drew criticism from Jewish organizations who viewed it as a tool for proselytizing Jews.
-The Jewish Defense League protested its opening, and the park’s multimedia exhibits—such as a presentation at the Wilderness Tabernacle ending with images of Jesus and Mary—were accused of blending Christian theology with Jewish history.
+The park drew criticism from Jewish organizations who viewed it as a tool for proselytizing Jews.
+The Jewish Defense League protested its opening, and critics argued that some exhibits (such as a presentation at the Wilderness Tabernacle ending with images of Jesus and Mary) presented Jewish history through an explicitly Christian theological framework.

-Rosenthal denied these accusations, stating, “My goal is to share the truth of the word of God to all people, including Jewish people.”
+Rosenthal denied these accusations, stating, "My goal is to share the truth of the word of God to all people, including Jewish people."

-Despite initial controversy, the park attracted widespread media attention and exceeded projected attendance figures.
-Rosenthal acknowledged that the protests helped boost publicity: “The storm of publicity has done more for us than millions of dollars in advertising could have accomplished.”
+The park exceeded its projected attendance figures.
+Rosenthal later said that publicity surrounding the protests had increased public attention.
+He said that "The storm of publicity has done more for us than millions of dollars in advertising could have accomplished."